borisdev/dotfiles/README.md

 - [Using a bare Git repo to get version control for my dotfiles](https://stegosaurusdormant.com/bare-git-repo/).
 - [How do you use "git --bare init" repository?](https://stackoverflow.com/questions/7632454/how-do-you-use-git-bare-init-repository)

-## The pros of the git bare repo approach

-- avoids the complexity cost of making a symlink for each dotfile in your `$HOME` to your git repo
-- avoids the risk making your `$HOME` directory into a git repo
-- intuitive: run your `git commit` and `git push` commands directly from your `$HOME` repo after you edit your dotfiles

-## The cons of the git bare repo approach

-- hard to grasp at first
-- either remember to create alias or remember long git commands

 ## Steps to reproduce on my next laptop